soderquista/bigfoot-sightings/README.md

 Download this repository.
 In Terminal/Command Prompt, activate a PythonData shell and run `http:server`.
 Open the app.py file through Python.
 A web address will appear in a Terminal/Command Prompt window.
 Navigate to that address.
 The JSON data is stored at `http://127.0.0.1:5000/api/v1.0/sightings`.
 Leave this window open while navigating the two webpages in the repository.

 ## Bigfoot Sighting Map
-The webpage `bigfoot-map.html` is a Leaflet map of Bigfoot sighting location reports in the United States of America.
+The webpage `bigfoot-map.html` is a <a href = 'https://leafletjs.com/index.html'> Leaflet map </a> of Bigfoot sighting location reports in the United States of America.
+It uses a clustered marker visualization as the individual sightings con be located in quite dense clusters.
+Each individual marker also includes a popup when hovered over, providing information about the date of the sighting and a brief summary of the encounter.

+Additionally, <a href='https://github.com/noerw/leaflet-sidebar-v2'>the  Leaflet Sidebar (v2) plugin </a> is utilized in charting more information about each report in the sidebar.
+This can be accessed by clicking on the marker popups, as is described by the hover-on 'Click for more info'.
+Relevant reported data includes the County, Date, Season, and the full, detailed report in paragraph format.

 ## Bigfoot Sighting Dashboard
 The webpage `dashboard.html` is an interactive dashboard that shows the number of Bigfoot sightings in each county of each state.
 There is also a static graph of the number of Bigfoot sightings each season.